 - If vehicle is deemed abandoned.
 Vehicles parked on UH property for more than 30 days without moving are considered abandoned.
 Moving a vehicle from one space to another to give the appearance of vehicle being utilized is not permissible (even if a valid permit is displayed).

 - If a motor home, trailer, or boat is parked overnight on UH property without prior permission from Parking and Transportation Services.

-Citations may be paid online via your parking account or in person at the Parking Services desk at the Welcome Center Garage or by mailing a check or money payable to The University of Houston.
+Citations may be paid online via your parking account or in person at the parking office located in University Lofts (by appointment only), or by mailing a check or money order payable to The University of Houston.
 Visitors may pay citations by clicking here.

 Payments may be mailed to:University of Houston

 Houston, TX 77204-2007.